 How do children benefit from learning routines?

-Learning routines enable young children to blossom and thrive both as language learners and as people.
+Learning routines enable young children to blossom and thrive as language learners and people.
 In particular, learning routines:

 - give children security and confidence about what they are expected to do in lessons;

 - show them how to behave and help them to manage and regulate their behaviour;